tiepdotme/bodhinyana-group.github.io/_posts/2015-09-02-purifying-the-mind.markdown

 ---
 layout: post
-title: Purifying the mind - Dhammapada verses 1 & 2
+title: If one speaks and acts with a pure mind happiness follows - Dhammapada verses 1 & 2
 date: 2015-09-02 19:30:00
 leader: Martin
 ---